Accessible tourism means that people with disability are able to participate in and enjoy travel both inside Australia and abroad.

 Addressing barriers as an organisation

-Accessible tourism and travel also benefit organisations and businesses, here are some things that you can do to make yourself more accessible for disability travellers.
+Accessible tourism and travel also benefit organisations and businesses, here are some things that you can do to make yourself more accessible for travellers with disability:

 Provide different booking methods.
-This could include options such as using interpreter services like the National Relay Service for people with a hearing impairment or taking bookings over the phone for people who needs some extra assistance or who are not confident using online services.
+This could include options such as using interpreter services like the National Relay Service for people with a hearing impairment or taking bookings over the phone for people who need some extra assistance or who are not confident using online services

 What would make a holiday accessible for you?
 Tell us in the comments below.